upesscf/DMARC-Reporitng-Tool/README.md

 5. Apache and Mysql services (only for Kali Linux)[See the installation procedure below]

 # Metabase.jar Download

-1. Visit the website of metabase  https://www.metabase.com/start/jar.html
+1.Visit the website of metabase  https://www.metabase.com/start/jar.html
-2. Click on “Get started” and scroll down, metabase.jar can be downloaded from here.
+2.Click on “Get started” and scroll down, metabase.jar can be downloaded from here.

 # Installation

 There are 2 jar files for the whole tool to work:
-1. Dmarc_windows.jar(for windows) or Dmarc_kali.jar(for Kali Linux)
+1.Dmarc_windows.jar(for windows) or Dmarc_kali.jar(for Kali Linux) or Dmarc_Server.jar
-2. Metabase.jar(Reporting)
+2.Metabase.jar(Reporting)

 # Setting up environment for Dmarc_windows.jar
 	# For Windows:-